Snigelson/lisafrnk.com/README.md

 PC Compatible with CGA graphics.
 Since the binary is under 8&nbsp;kB in size, it should be able to run on the lowliest of these, the 16&nbsp;kB IBM PC (if a CGA card is installed, of course).

+When running in Dosbox, the music seems to run too fast.
+The music is synchronized to the frame rate, so maybe my Dosbox just doesn't run at 60 Hz.
+Future me will test this.

 ### Modifying stuff